chebyrashka/mayo-shortcodes/README.md

 A proof-of-concept internal tool for governed branded short URLs and scan-safe QR codes.
 Short URLs stay stable while destinations can be edited later, so printed QR codes, signage, email links, and campaign materials do not need to change when a destination changes.

+This prototype is intended for internal review and demonstration.

 ## Features

 - Create redirect items with title, destination, generated code, optional custom slug, expiration, status, owner, and notes.